manikandants/node-ec2-publicip/README.md

 ## Details

-Public IPV4 of Amazon EC2 instances can be retrieved via http GET calls to http://169.254.169.254/latest/meta-data This module gets the public IPV4 from meta-data api
+Public IPV4 of Amazon EC2 instances can be retrieved via http GET calls to http://169.254.169.254/latest/meta-data This module gets the public IPV4 from meta-data api.

 ## Change Log
+- 1.0.1: Added documentation.

-- 1.0.0: Basic getPublicIP with timeout error
+- 1.0.0: Basic getPublicIP with timeout error.

 ## License